MaxHalleran/tinyApp/README.md

 ## Dev log

+v0.9.2-Cleaned up the code and organized it into seperate, easier to read files and folders.

 v0.9.1-Updated the site to better handle cookies with an improper id and increased functionality of page redirection

 v0.9.0-Changed the cookies used to session cookies and added password hashing.